livewire/livewire/docs/url.md

 https://example.com/users?search=bob
 ```

-If they now load this URL from a new browser window, "bob" will be filled in the search field, and the user results will be filtered as such.
+If they now load this URL from a new browser window, "bob" will be filled in the search field, and the user results will be filtered accordingly.

 ## Initializing properties from the URL

 As you saw in the previous example, when a property uses `#[Url]`, not only does it store its updated value in the query string of the URL, it also references any existing query string values on page load.

-For example, if a user visits the URL `https://example.com/users?search=bob`, Livewire will pick that up and set the initial value of `$search`  to "bob".
+For example, if a user visits the URL `https://example.com/users?search=bob`, Livewire will set the initial value of `$search` to "bob".

 ```php
 use Livewire\Attributes\Url;